fc-thrisp-hurrata-dlm-graveyard/reddit_modbot/README.markdown

 - configurable logger, allow specification of logger to hook into by init choice

 - improved notifications for removals --- comment on the item

-- find out how to do notifications -- captcha requirements cut that off for the test mod, though the impact will vary

 - improved config file intialization